alcidenik0pol/deusexdragon/levels/nightclub/questline.md

 Dialogue Path:

 Tong: "I need someone with clean DNA records to retrieve a package from a Belltower security checkpoint."
-Tong: "Nothing complicated - walk in, present this ID card, take the package, walk out.
+Tong: "It's for my son, Tracer.
+Nothing complicated - walk in, present this ID card, take the package, walk out.
 No questions, no conversation."

 [CONDITION: Accepted_Initial_Job]